prolificinteractive/material-calendarview/docs/DECORATORS.md

 The order that decorators are added are the order in which they will be applied.
 You can remove decorators by calling `removeDecorator()` or `removeDecorators()`.

-When implementing a `DayViewDecorator`, make sure that they are as efficent as possible.
+When implementing a `DayViewDecorator`, make sure that they are as efficient as possible.
 Remember that `shouldDecorate()` needs to be called 42 times for each month view.
-An easy way to be more efficent is to convert your data to `CalendarDay`s outside of `shouldDecorate()`.
+An easy way to be more efficient is to convert your data to `CalendarDay`s outside of `shouldDecorate()`.

 ## Responding To State